+I,

 , Full name of license holder.
-Please p print. residing at: tel.: (), 0 Address and telephone of license holder require ed.
-Please print. on this day:// at: , Date of transaction; Place of transac ction. hereby convey to: Full name of person receiving game animal(s following game animal(s) or parts: s) of parts.
-Detailed description of the k ind and number of animals donated or the kind, ap (Example: one scaup weighing approximat for the purpose of:, 1 1 Donation, taxidermy and/or meat proces ssing Denadon, tanaoni, analor meat proces oonig. taken in GMU under license number: ° taken in GMU Donor: under license number: Recipient: °
+Please print.

+residing at: tel.: ()

+$\underline{tel.:(\ )\ \}{Address\ and\ telephone\ of\ license\ holder\ required.\ Please\ print.}$

+on this day:// at:

+Date of transaction; Place of transaction.

+the following game animal(s) or parts: Full name of person receiving game animal(s) of parts.

+Detailed description of the ne kind and number of animals donated or the kind, approximate weight and specific parts

+donated.

+(Example: one scaup weighing approximately 1 lb.)

+for the purpose of:, ,

+Donation, taxidermy and/or meat processing.

+taken in GMU under license number: and taken on:

+Donor: Recipient:

+(Signature of lic ense holder) (Signature of recipient)

-By signing we understand and acknowledge to postdate, predate or otherwise falsify a Possession Certificate is unlawful.
+By signing we understand a nd acknowledge to postdate, predate or otherwise falsify a Possession Certificate is unlawful.

 Title VI Funding: Certain programs of the New Mexico Department of Game and Fish receive federal funds from the U.S. Department of the Interior.
 These programs are therefore subject to requirements of the New Mexico Human Rights Act and Title VI of the 1964 Civil Rights Act, which prohibit discrimination because of ancestry, sex, race, color, religion, national origin, age or physical or mental handicap.
 If you believe you have been discriminated against in any program, activity or facility, please send a detailed description of the incident by certified mail to the New Mexico Department of Game and Fish.
-If you desire further information on Title VI, write: New Mexico Department of Game and Fish, ADA Coordinator, P.O.
-Box 25112, Santa Fe, NM 87504 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington, DC 20240.
+If you desire further information on Title VI, write: New Mexico Department of Game and Fish, ADA Coordinator, 1 Wildlife Way, Santa Fe, NM 87507 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington, DC 20240.
 The Department of Game and Fish will schedule public meetings and operate facilities that are accessible to physically impaired persons.
 Reasonable accommodations will be made for other impairments, including hearing and sight.
-If special aids are required, call (505) 476-8000 or write to P.O.
-Box 25112, Santa Fe, NM 87504 at least three working days prior to the meeting date.
+If special aids are required, call (505) 476-8000 or write to 1 Wildlife Way, Santa Fe, NM 87507 at least three working days prior to the meeting date.
 To initiate a complaint, write to the U.S. Fish and Wildlife Service, Office of Diversity and Inclusive Workforce Management, Public Civil Rights Accessibility & Disability Coordinator, 5275 Leesburg Pike, Falls Church, VA 22041; (703) 358-1724.